Elizabeth Olson

 Daniela Shebitz

-Treasurer (May 2020–May 2023) John M. Marston is Associate Professor of Anthropology and Director of the Archaeology Program at Boston University, where he heads the Environmental Archaeology Laboratory.
+John M. Marston Treasurer (May 2023–May 2026) John M. Marston is Associate Professor of Anthropology and Director of the Archaeology Program at Boston University, where he heads the Environmental Archaeology Laboratory.
 A paleoethnobotanist, he studies the long-term sustainability of agriculture and land use with a focus on ancient societies of the Mediterranean and western and central Asia, including recent fieldwork in Turkey, Israel, and Uzbekistan, and pending fieldwork in Greece.
 His research has been recently supported by the National Science Foundation, National Geographic Society, and Australian-American Fulbright Commission, leading to numerous publications including the award-winning monograph Agricultural Sustainability and Environmental Change at Ancient Gordion and the article “Modeling Resilience and Sustainability in Ancient Agricultural Systems" in the Journal of Ethnobiology.
 A former co-editor of Ethnobiology Letters (2015–2020), he has been a member of the Society since 2007.
 His favorite grass is Stipa holosericea.
 Contact: treasurer@ethnobiology.org

 Alex McAlvaySecretary (May 2021–May 2024) Alex McAlvay is an Assistant Curator in the Institute of Economic Botany at the New York Botanical Garden and affiliate at Columbia University and City University of New York.
 He currently serves as Secretary for the Society of Ethnobiology.
 His research is focused on understanding the relationships between humans and their environments, the evolutionary and ecological impacts of humans on plants, and the traditional stewardship of plants by cultures and communities.
 His work ranges from genomic research to understand how humans have shaped plants through domestication to ethnobotanical projects to support the continuity and revitalization of cultural traditions related to plants.
 His current projects are focused on reviving resilient traditional cropping systems in Ethiopia and Republic of Georgia, studying the ecology of forest gardens in the Pacific Northwest of North America, documenting the flora and uses of plants of the Shinnecock Nation on Long Island, investigating the intersection of language and plants in Western Mexico, and reconstructing the evolutionary history of Brassica and wheat.
 Crops.
 Contact: secretary@ethnobiology.org